 In late summer and the early autumn days, take advantage of the last warm rays of sunshine.
 Have your children collect natural materials during a walk in the woods or an excursion to the park.
 Chestnuts, acorns, beechnuts, pinecones – how magically they attract the little ones.
 But colorful autumn leaves are also a popular collector’s item.
 Maple, oak, and chestnut turn into particularly attractive color combinations.

-Easy Crafts For Kids With Natural Materials
+Easy Crafts With Natural Materials For Kids

 Upon arriving home with full bags of finds from nature, parents often ask themselves: What are we going to do with all the treasures we have collected?
 So now it’s time to get to work making artistic masterpieces with your child!